💌 Love Philly? Sign up for the free Billy Penn newsletter to get everything you need to know about Philadelphia, every day.

-A seated crowd and light traffic outside of the Art Museum while a program is conducted on the Museum’s steps.
-People also have gathered on Eakins Oval and around the Washington Monument to hear the program.
+A seated crowd and light traffic outside of the Art Museum while a program is conducted on the steps.
+People are also gathered on Eakins Oval to hear the program.

-Not all historic celebrations should be celebrated years later; to wit, that time the Ku Klux Klan began observance of the Fourth of July with a parade in Frankford.
+Not all historic celebrations should be celebrated years later.
+In 1927, the Ku Klux Klan observed of the Fourth of July with a parade in Frankford.

 Portraits of the presidents of the United States, each on a six-by-eight foot canvas, are assembled in Independence Mall for the 14th annual Bulletin Independence Day celebration.